ryapric/jenkins_docker/README.md

 pre-installed when the container runs (good if you don't want Docker to be the build agent inside the Jenkins container)

-- Modify the `docker_run` script to mount more volumes, change port bindings, edit other runtime configs, etc.
+- Modify the `docker-run` script to mount more volumes, change port bindings, edit other runtime configs, etc.

 - Etc.